-It may seem strange for the sword to have survived on the surface for more than one thousand years.
+It may seem strange that the sword survived on the surface for more than one thousand years.
 However, to all appearances this is what happened here.
-Isolated finds of well-preserved iron arrowheads are also known from the high mountains, and some of these artefacts are even older than the sword.
+Isolated finds of well-preserved iron arrowheads are also known from the high mountains.
+Some of these artefacts are even older than the sword.
 The preservation is probably due to a combination of the quality of the iron, the high altitude and the mostly cold conditions.
 For most of the year, the find spot would have been frozen over and covered in snow.

-The sword would most likely have had bone, wood or leather covering the grip, but the organic parts are no longer preserved.
+The sword would most likely have had bone, wood or leather covering the grip.
+These organic parts are no longer preserved.

 Why was the sword lost at high altitude?

 So what do we know now?
-The sword was found partly slid into the scree with the blade sticking out.
-There were no other associated finds nearby.
+The sword was found partly buried in the scree with the blade sticking out.
+There are no other finds nearby.
 There are no indication of a burial or that it is some kind of sacrifice.
 It also appears unlikely that the sword was simply lost here, i.e. left behind for some reason and not recovered later.
 What kind of Viking would have left his most precious object behind?

 It is a tantalizing thought that if the Viking had died a couple of hundred meters further east, where there are ice patches, we could have had our first Norwegian Ötzi.
-As it is now, his remains are long gone, and only the sword bears witness to the drama that happened here more than one thousand years ago.
+As it is now, his remains are long gone.
+Only the sword bears witness to the drama that happened here more than one thousand years ago.

 If you are interested in reading more on death in the high mountains, we have a blogpost on this subject here.